Pho is a beautiful, incredibly delicious Vietnamese noodle soup.

 Simmer the broth for at least 2 hours and up to 4 hours (the longer the better).
 While the broth simmers, skim as much fat from the top as you can.
 Turn off the heat and let the broth cool to room temperature, then let it sit, covered, in the fridge overnight.

-One hour before serving, skim the congealed fat off the top of the broth, discard the fat, then return the pot to medium heat and bring the broth to a simmer.
+One hour before serving, skim the congealed fat off the top of the broth, discard the fat, and remove the spices, then return the pot to medium heat and bring the broth to a simmer.

 Meanwhile, prepare the flank steak.
 Thinly slice the meat and pound it with the blunt edge of the knife.
 Set aside (the meat is served raw).